Di-Stream/Di-Stream/README.md

 In OBS add new Media devicr and uncheck de Only Local Media Box.

-Now put your Adress in the input and you are ready to go.
+Now put your goggles adress in the input section and you are ready to go.

 ## Software Behavior